joe7575/techage_modpack/signs_bot/README.md

     flame_on                  - Make fire
     flame_off                 - Put out the fire

+#### Techage specific commands

+    ignite                            - Ignite the techage charcoal lighter low_batt <percent>                - Turn the bot off if the battery power is below the given value in percent (1..99)
+    jump_low_batt <percent> <label>   - Jump to <label> if the battery power is below the given value in percent (1..99)
+                                        (see "Flow control commands")
+    send_cmnd <receiver> <command>    - Send a techage command to a given node.
+                                        Receiver is addressed by the techage node number.
+                                        For commands with two or more words, use the '*' character instead of spaces, e.g.: send_cmnd 3465 pull*default:dirt*2

 #### Flow control commands

     jump <label>    -- jump command, <label> is a word from the characters a-z or A-Z